simplex-chat/simplex-chat/docs/guide/app-settings.md

 ### Appearance

-This page allows you to configure the app language, app icon, app theme, and accent color.
+This screen allows you to configure the app language, app icon, app theme, and accent color.

 ### Database passphrase & export

-This page allows you to change the app's database passphrase, export and import the database, and configure the message retention period.
+This screen allows you to change the app's database passphrase, export and import the database, and configure the message retention period.

-Please read [Managing Data](./managing-data.md) for more details.
+Please visit the [Managing Data](./managing-data.md) page for more details.

 ## Help & feedback

-This section has information on how to use the app and the links to connect to the team.
-Please tap [Send questions and ideas](https://simplex.chat/contact#/?v=1&smp=smp%3A%2F%2FPQUV2eL0t7OStZOoAsPEV2QYWt4-xilbakvGUGOItUo%3D%40smp6.simplex.im%2FK1rslx-m5bpXVIdMZg9NLUZ_8JBm8xTt%23%2F%3Fv%3D1%26dh%3DMCowBQYDK2VuAyEALDeVe-sG8mRY22LsXlPgiwTNs9dbiLrNuA7f3ZMAJ2w%253D%26srv%3Dbylepyau3ty4czmn77q4fglvperknl4bi2eb2fdy2bh4jxtf32kf73yd.onion) to connect to us via the chat to ask any questions, make any suggestions and report any issues.
+This section has information on how to use the app and the links to connect with the team.
+Please tap [Send questions and ideas](https://simplex.chat/contact#/?v=1&smp=smp%3A%2F%2FPQUV2eL0t7OStZOoAsPEV2QYWt4-xilbakvGUGOItUo%3D%40smp6.simplex.im%2FK1rslx-m5bpXVIdMZg9NLUZ_8JBm8xTt%23%2F%3Fv%3D1%26dh%3DMCowBQYDK2VuAyEALDeVe-sG8mRY22LsXlPgiwTNs9dbiLrNuA7f3ZMAJ2w%253D%26srv%3Dbylepyau3ty4czmn77q4fglvperknl4bi2eb2fdy2bh4jxtf32kf73yd.onion) to connect with us via the chat to ask any questions, make any suggestions, and report any issues.

 ## Support SimpleX Chat